Symstract/modifier_list/docs/README.md

 - Add tabs and add useful modifier related tools inside them?
 [Use blend ops menu for now]
 - Make radial arrays easier to create and edit [Possible in the blend ops menu]
 - Import substance textures automatically and auto assign to materials based on name
+- Get background images and insert them in desired view with one click (and navigation of the file menu)

 ## Known issues and restrictions